Incident Response Plan Structure

 Why It Matters

 It also matters because incident handling is not only technical.
 Legal, compliance, communications, leadership, IT, and business teams may all need to coordinate.
-A plan helps those groups work from the same playbook.
+A plan helps those groups work from the same structure.

 Where It Appears in Real Systems or Security Workflow